devco/Trek/readme.md

 Running Tests
 -------------

-To run the tests from the work copy root:
+To run the tests from the working copy root:

     php bin/tests.php